scalar-labs/scalardl/docs/getting-started.md

 ## Create a contract

-Contracts in Scalar DL are simply Java classes that extend the predefined base contract classes (such as [JacksonBasedContract](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/contract/JacksonBasedContract.html) class) and override the `invoke` method.
+Contracts in ScalarDL are simply Java classes that extend the predefined base contract classes (such as [JacksonBasedContract](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/contract/JacksonBasedContract.html) class) and override the `invoke` method.
 Let's take a closer look at the [StateUpdater.java](https://github.com/scalar-labs/scalardl-java-client-sdk/blob/master/src/main/java/com/org1/contract/StateUpdater.java) contract which creates an asset and associates some states with it.

 ```java
 package com.org1.contract;